-From the Runtime Window, you can observe the progress of individual scripts and Player machines, view real-time graphs, and start or suspend scripts and Players from a running test to better simulate the unpredictability of real users.
+On the Runtime Window, you can observe the progress of individual scripts and Player machines, view real-time graphs, and start or suspend scripts and Players from a running test to better simulate the unpredictability of real users.
 This window has three unique areas.
 Click on a pane in the following graphic for a brief description of that pane.
 Or, click on the links below the graphic for detailed information.

-Details view
+Details View

-The Details view of the Data window displays all your test data in real-time in a series of interactive tabs.
+The Details view of the Data window in the Conductor Runtime Window displays all your test data in realtime in a series of interactive tabs.
 By clicking on icons representing scripts, virtual users, and workstations, you can view different types of data.
 By default, each test displays test details in the right pane.
 You can also choose to view the script a single virtual user is running, the Web page a WWW script is utilizing, or the RIP file generated by a failed virtual user.

-Test details
+Test Details